square/spincycle/docs/v1.0/operate/configure.md

 <a id="rm.jr_client.tls">jr_client.tls</a>: Enable TLS when RM connects to any JR at [jr_client.url](#rm.jr_client.url).

 <a id="rm.mysql.dsn">mysql.dsn</a>: [DSN](https://github.com/go-sql-driver/mysql#dsn-data-source-name) specifying connection to MySQL.
+The DSN must specify the database, for example: `/spincycle_production`.
 Do use `tls` DSN parameter, specify the TLS config and Spin Cycle will add the `tls` DSN parameter automatically.

 <a id="rm.server.addr">server.addr</a>: Network address:port to listen on.
 To listen on all interfaces on the default port, specify ":32308".